burtchell/dotfiles/README.md

 6. [z (cd history)](https://github.com/rupa/z): Place the `/z-master/` directory in `/home/[username]/`.
 7. [exa (modernized ls)](https://github.com/ogham/exa) (as of 2021/04/27: install using macOS homebrew instructions)

-The following files are contained in [`/Linux/`](https://github.com/dukeofjukes/configs/tree/main/Linux) and need to be applied in the linux config files:

-- [`profile.sh`](https://github.com/dukeofjukes/configs/blob/main/Linux/profile.sh) contains shell initializations.
-To apply it, copy the following function into `~/.profile`:
+Then, clone this repo into the user's home (`~`) directory:

 ```
-if [ -f /mnt/c/Users/[username]/dotfiles/Linux/profile.sh ]; then
-    . /mnt/c/Users/[username]/dotfiles/Linux/profile.sh
-fi
+gh repo clone dukeofjukes/dotfiles
+# or use SSH or HTTPS
 ```

-- [`bashrc.sh`](https://github.com/dukeofjukes/configs/blob/main/Linux/bashrc.sh) contains aliases and more.
-To apply it, copy the following function into `~/.bashrc`:
+Run this script to link all dotfiles to this repo:

 ```
-if [ -f /mnt/c/Users/[username]/dotfiles/Linux/bashrc.sh ]; then
-    . /mnt/c/Users/[username]/dotfiles/Linux/bashrc.sh
+. ~/dotfiles/linux/linkfiles.sh
-fi
 ```

-NOTE: CRLF/LF formats can get swapped when cloning/pushing with git on multiple operating systems, ensure `profile.sh` and `bashrc.sh` are in LF format to avoid headache.

-## 3) Configurations for all platforms

-- My custom Oh My Posh theme [`burtchell.omp.json`](https://github.com/dukeofjukes/dotfiles/blob/main/burtchell.omp.json) should automatically installed by each operating system's shell configs from above.
-Nothing else to do here.
-- The neofetch config is in [`config.conf`](https://github.com/dukeofjukes/dotfiles/blob/main/config.conf), and needs to be copied to `~/.config/neofetch/` in both operating systems.

 ## TODO:

-- Convert dotfiles to link to this repo rather than running the shell script (better maintainability).
+- Convert dotfiles to link to repo rather than running the shell script (better maintainability).
+  - Done for Linux, need to do the same for Windows.
-- Write a boostrapper script for Windows and Linux that installs all necessary packages and links dotfiles files automatically (to be run when setting up a brand new system).
+- Write a bootstrapper script for Windows and Linux that installs all necessary packages (through homebrew, etc), and links all dotfiles.
-- Add section for standalone Linux (no WSL).
+  - Done with linkfiles.sh on Linux.
-- Add section for macOS (once I get a new laptop).
+- Add section for macOS (once I get a macbook).